tomsrocket/spass-mit-daten/README.md

 2. Optimize the screenshot images to width 480px via: node generate-thumbnails.js
 3. Download pdf files and create screenshots of the first page

+### Debugging

+If it does not work, try running it with debugging enabled

+    DEBUG='*' node generate-website-previews.js

 ## Development

 The following command builds the files in watch mode and serves the result at localhost:3000